 The QE Review Committee (QERC) will complete an assessment of the QE approximately 2-3 weeks after submission.
 Upon approval, students will be able to move forward from the QE to the proposal stage quickly after completion of their doctoral coursework.
+All committee members must be identified prior to the proposal work.

-The Qualifying Exam Review Committee (QERC) will consist of 2 members of the doctoral faculty, one of whom will be the Doctoral Program Director or Doctoral Research Coordinator.
-The QERC will evaluate the QE using a rubric available to all students in advance.
+The Qualifying Exam Review Committee (QERC) will consist of the Doctoral Program Assistant Director and the student's Dissertation Committee Chair.
+It is strongly recommended that all students have an identified Dissertation Chair at the onset of the completion of the QE.
+Other members of a student's Dissertation Committee may also serve on the QERC in place of the Director or Assistant Director of the Doctoral Program.
+The QERC will evaluate the QE using a rubric which is available to all students in advance (See Appendix H).
 The rubric will facilitate an evaluation of each QE paper as falling into one of three ratings: excellent, acceptable, or unacceptable.
-The two members of the QERC will discuss their individual ratings to determine a summary rating for each QE paper.
+The two members of the QERC will meet to discuss their individual ratings in order to determine a summary rating for each QE paper.
 If there is substantive disagreement between the 2 reviewers, the Doctoral Program Director (or another designated doctoral faculty member) will be asked to review the QE independently and facilitate further discussion of a summary rating.

-Review of the Qualify Exam will result in one of the following outcomes:
+Review of the Qualify Exam will result in one of the following outcomes (see Appendix J):

 - 1) Both QE papers rated as Excellent/Acceptable.
 The student passes the QE. - 2) One QE paper is rated as Excellent/Acceptable; the other paper is rated as Unacceptable.
 The student is allowed 2 weeks to make revisions to the unacceptable paper.
 The revised paper must be submitted to the Doctoral Program Director, Research Coordinator, or faculty member for final approval. - 3) Both QE papers are rated as Unacceptable.
-In this (rare) case, the student is required to meet together with the Doctoral Program Director and another faculty member to determine the student's interest and ability to continue in the doctoral program.
+In this case, the student is required to meet together with the Doctoral Program Director and another faculty member to determine the student's interest and ability to continue in the doctoral program.
 The student will be asked to develop an Action Plan to address the deficiencies in the qualifying exam and revise both papers with a 6-week period.
 The papers will be resubmitted and reviewed by the QERC.